-This course examines the principles and methods of visual representations that are more readily understandable, supporting perception, cognition and usability.
+Examines the principles and methods of visual representations and communication.

 Design, being an extremely expansive field, includes experts with highly specialized skills.
 While excelling in their respective areas, many lack the basics of good visual communication design, relying on commonplace or trendy graphic design expressions.
 Yet being able to communicate ideas that don’t yet exist is a key part of bringing them to life.
 This course intends to address this gap and develop this essential skill of any advanced designer.
 In addition to the basics of visual communication, this course also introduces the idea of balancing the needs of the communicators and the qualities of the topic/offering to guide appropriate choices for visual representation.

 Giving students with minimal-2D visual skills the ability to clearly represent their ideas based on integrating:

 - basic visual communication design methods and principles

 - different sign systems—text, pictures, diagrams—for effective and clear communication